IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

   export VERSIONID=1.0
   export JSON='{"deaccessionReason":"Description of the deaccession reason.", "deaccessionForwardURL":"https://demo.dataverse.org"}'

-  curl -H "X-Dataverse-key:$API_TOKEN" -X PUT "$SERVER_URL/api/datasets/$ID/versions/$VERSIONID/deaccession" -d "$JSON"
+  curl -H "X-Dataverse-key:$API_TOKEN" -X POST "$SERVER_URL/api/datasets/$ID/versions/$VERSIONID/deaccession" -d "$JSON"

 The fully expanded example above (without environment variables) looks like this:

 .. code-block:: bash

-  curl -H "X-Dataverse-key:xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" -X PUT "https://demo.dataverse.org/api/datasets/24/versions/1.0/deaccession" -d '{"deaccessionReason":"Description of the deaccession reason.", "deaccessionForwardURL":"https://demo.dataverse.org"}'
+  curl -H "X-Dataverse-key:xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" -X POST "https://demo.dataverse.org/api/datasets/24/versions/1.0/deaccession" -d '{"deaccessionReason":"Description of the deaccession reason.", "deaccessionForwardURL":"https://demo.dataverse.org"}'

 .. note:: You cannot deaccession a dataset more than once.
 If you call this endpoint twice for the same dataset version, you will get a not found error on the second call, since the dataset you are looking for will no longer be public since it is already deaccessioned.